cloudchentrial/Normos/researches.md

 7. Testing and Optimizations: Test the communication middleware thoroughly to ensure reliability, performance, and scalability.
 Optimize the communication protocols and the middleware,functions for efficiency.
 8. Security and Authentication: Implement security measures such as encryption, authentication, and authorization mechanisms to secure the communication between different game components.
 9. Monitoring and Logging: Incorporate monitoring and logging functionalities to track and analyze communication traffic, errors, and performance metrices.
-10. Documentation and Maintenance: Document
+10. Documentation and Maintenance: Document the communication middleware's functionality, APIs, and usage for future reference and maintenance.